ct-js/docs.ctjs.rocks/docs/tips-n-tricks/dragging-copies.md

 ![Dragging the block](./../images/draggingCopies_01.gif)

-It works! it was this simple to set it up.
+It works!
+It was this simple to set it up.

 ## Adding Offsets